-The Modern Solution
+What Is The Modern Solution?

 In protecting your home against carpenter ants, Modern takes into account the biology of this pest and that is why we try to get people on a seasonal visit program.
 This allows us to get to your home before the wood destroying ants do each year.
 Our seasonal visit program guarantees you protection from these continual, wood-destroying invaders throughout the spring and summer.